 Despite all his UK previous number 1s happening in 1953, the hits had continued.
 1954 saw six top 10 singles and three more in 1955, including Cool Water which stalled at number two.

-As usual, Laine gives it his all, over a tango drumbeat and parping, swinging brass, but I’m already struggling to remember the tune two minutes after hearing it and it’s left me rather cold.
-Frankie is insistent that the woman he’s bellowing at is in love with him as it’s all in her eyes.
+As usual, Laine gives it his all here, over a tango drumbeat and parping, swinging brass, but I’m already struggling to remember the tune two minutes after hearing it and it’s left me rather cold.
+Laine is insistent that the woman he’s bellowing at is in love with him as it’s clear in her eyes.
 I’m not sure shouting this at her is the right way to go about persuading her, though.

 Written by: Frank Loesser

 Producer: Mitch Miller

 Weeks at number 1: 4 (19 October-15 November)

 Only eleven years after the end of World War Two, the United Kingdom’s reputation as a superpower took a battering that it never really recovered from.
 Suez.
 Nasser’s plans to nationalise the Suez Canal company had shocked the UK and France, and plans began to remove him, partly to protect what was left of the British Empire.
 After meeting with President Eisenhower, Chancellor Harold Macmillan misread the situation and believed the US would not stand in their way.
 In fact, Eisenhower was insisting on a peaceful solution.

 24 October: The UK, France and Israel agreed in secret that Israel would invade Sinai.
 Then, the UK and France would heroically intervene, and engineer the situation so that Nasser could not nationalise the company.
 Pretty shameful, sneaky stuff.